Cocaine Withdrawal

 When a person undergoes a cocaine withdrawal treatment program, the first stage is evaluation.
 This means that the healthcare professional will perform a thorough assessment of a patient’s current state of health to ascertain the nature of their addiction as well as the withdrawal symptoms that they may be more likely or less likely to face.

-How Does Withdrawal Work?
+How Does Cocaine Detox Work?

-Thus while withdrawing from cocaine does involve detoxification in the sense of stopping using the drug and allowing the body to clear itself of it, tapering, which consists of weaning a person off a drug slowly in gradually decreasing doses, may not be necessary in the case of cocaine withdrawal.
+Thus, tapering, which consists of weaning a person off a drug slowly in gradually decreasing doses, may not be necessary in the case of cocaine withdrawal.
 This is because the extreme low point that the patient will experience (the “crash”) is relatively short-lived compared to that involved in the withdrawal from other drugs, and does not usually involve severe physical symptoms or present immediate medical dangers to a patient.

-In terms of the cocaine withdrawal timeline, in Substance Abuse: A Comprehensive Textbook, the author explains that “the crash is exhaustion lasting from hours to 4 days and is associated with intense depression, agitation, anxiety, hypersomnolence, hyperphagia and craving for cocaine.
-The withdrawal phase ranged from 1 to 10 weeks, with an absence of craving in the early weeks and a reemergence of craving in the middle weeks.”
+The withdrawal phase begins when the cocaine leaves a person's system.
+The real cocaine crash is exhaustion lasting from several hours following ingestion to 4 days, and is associated with intense depression, agitation, anxiety, hypersomnolence, hyperphagia, and craving for cocaine.
+Cocaine withdrawal lasts from 1 to 10 weeks, with an absence of craving in the early weeks and a reemergence of craving in the middle weeks.

 Cocaine Withdrawal Treatment